-The festival is a collaboration of the North East Ohio Musical Heritage Association, producer of the Blue Sky Folk Festival in Kirtland, and the Shore Cultural Centre, a former high school turned innovative arts center in downtown Euclid.
+The Lake Erie Folk Fest is a collaboration of the North East Ohio Musical Heritage Association, producer of the Blue Sky Folk Festival in Kirtland, and the Shore Cultural Centre, a former high school turned innovative arts center in downtown Euclid.